 - 4.1.3 Food Storage: Food (including breast milk) is stored, prepared, and served to children in a safe and sanitary manner.
-Stored food and drink must be stored in such a manner as to be free from dust and dirt. - o Food must be stored in sealed waterproof containers that snap closed or zip closed at the end of each day and dated. - o Leftover food items may be served within five calendar days from date of preparation. - o After five calendar days, leftover food items must be discarded. - o If parents bring food, perishable items (including baby bottles) they are to be labeled and refrigerated immediately with the child's first and last name and date of preparation. - o Baby formula is in factory-sealed containers, or powdered formula is used. - o Breast milk and infant formula remaining in bottles after feeding are discarded within one hour.
+Stored food and drink must be stored in such a manner as to be free from dust and dirt. - o Food must be stored in sealed waterproof containers that snap closed or zip closed at the end of each day and dated. - o Leftover food items may be served within five calendar days from date of preparation. - o After five calendar days, leftover food items must be discarded. - o If parents bring food, perishable items (including baby bottles) are to be labeled and refrigerated immediately with the child's first and last name and date of preparation. - o No cow's milk is ever provided for infants younger than 12 months. - o No milk, including breast milk and other infant foods are ever warned in a microwave oven. - o Baby formula is in factory-sealed containers, or powdered formula is used. - o Accepting milk for infants must have baby's first and last name on it and stored in the refrigerator and retained no longer than 24 hours. - o Breast milk and infant formula remaining in bottles after feeding are discarded within one hour. - o Program may provide a comfortable place for breastfeeding with the infant's mother.